kripi-png/ArtifactsForGenshinCenter/README.md

 ![Edit window](https://i.imgur.com/X4QRLsH.png)

 ## Todo
-- Include the artifact type and character's name in the title of the edit window (e.g. Edit Ningguang's Plume)
 - Rework the dataset.json to use numeric keys instead (requires less space)
 - Rework the save system to use numeric indexes instead (requires less space)